wittrockscode/WebMLOpenEO/app/frontend/README.md

 ## Testing

 We have decided to not implement any tests for the frontend, because a big part of it is just displaying provided data.
-Full-blown E2E tests would have been possible, but not worth the effort in our eyes.
+Full-blown end-to-end tests would have been possible, but are not worth the effort in our eyes.